 - Add 3/4 cup sugar, 1/2 cup flour, and 1/2 tablespoon cornstarch.
 (You can skip the cornstarch if you like a really juicy cobbler).
 Stir the dry ingredients into the berries.*

 - In a separate bowl, melt the butter.
-Add the dry cake mix and stir slightly, it’s okay if there are some dry spots.
+Add the dry cake mix and stir slightly; it’s okay if there are some dry spots.
+Don't over mix.
+You want it to be crumbly, not smooth.
 Spoon the mixture over the top of the berries.
-(You can also opt to spread the dry cake mix directly over the top of the berries and drizzle the melted butter on top.)

 - Bake the cobbler at 350 degrees F for about 40-50 minutes, until the top starts to turn golden and the berries are bubbly.